 Then, the storytelling of Longbow.
 For any author of fiction, the single most important craft is storytelling.
 And by more the telling, a good storyteller shows.
 The author tries to explain each and everything, including conversations between the characters, making it almost uninteresting for the reader.
 Making things too simple makes them boring, and that’s what the book is for the most part.

-And last but not the least, the characterization is extremely poor.
-Except for El Condor, Ben Jackson, and the Sheriff, not of the characters have enough meat.
+And last but not least, the characterization is extremely poor.
+Except for El Condor, Ben Jackson, and the Sheriff, none of the characters have enough meat.
 They are quite flat, predictable, and even unbelievable at times.
 Moreover, there are too many unnecessary characters in the story, without whom, it would have been as plain and dull as it is now.

 Language & Readability